 - Once you complete the first draft of your personal statement, make an appointment with a career adviser to review your progress.

 Volunteering or interning in a legal setting will bolster your application to law school and help to demonstrate your interest in pursuing law as a profession.
-Search for law-related internships in HireVCURams or consider applying the Wilder School Capital Semester program, a semester-long fellowship at the General Assembly.
+Search for law-related internships in HireVCURams or consider applying the Wilder School Capitol Semester program, a semester-long fellowship at the General Assembly.

 Shadowing lawyers or judges is the best way to learn about the legal profession, and the best way to get shadowing opportunities is to ask!
 Research firms, companies, and agencies that will develop your interests.
 For volunteer legal experience, contact the clerk’s office at a local court and research law firms that specialize in an area that appeals to you.